CS157A-Team-5/CS157A-Team-5/README.md

 ## System Environment
 ![alt text](https://i.imgur.com/tzmDHds.png)
 Petbook will rely on a three-tiered architecture, built over a MySQL backend.
 The frontend will be built with Angular and the related HTML and CSS bits and pieces.
 The two will be connected by a middleware business layer running on Node.js, using Express.js to manage an API, allowing everything to safely and cleanly link together.
+This will use standard the http client existing within Angular, and the router supplied by Express.js will handle information coming into and going out of the Node backend.

 ## Functional Requirements
 Users of PetBook are pet owners looking for companions and play dates for their pets.
 Pet owners can connect to other owners in nearby locations to find people that go to the same parks, allowing their pets to socialize and meet new friends.
 Users can go online to our user-friendly website to search for nearby pets, find pets that connect well with their pet, and befriend other pet owners to arrange activities together.